ilight1542/WideVariant/readme_files/readme_snake_run.md

 This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.
 ```

-You can also generate a DAG to visualize the Snakemake workflow (`snakemake -s Snakefile.py --dag | dot -Tpdf > dag.pdf`).
+You can also generate a DAG to visualize the Snakemake workflow (`snakemake -s Snakefile --dag | dot -Tpdf > dag.pdf`).
 It should look something like this:

 <img
   src="fig_dag_all.png"